- Ph.D.- Fuller Theological Seminary

 When I’m away from the classroom, I enjoy…

-- Spending time with my three children
+- Spending time with my five children

 - Baking sourdough bread

 - Reading science fiction/fantasy

 I grew up in North Dakota and think it is a beautiful place to explore.
 I also wrote for technology websites about smartphones and was a part of a weekly Android podcast.

 Favorite verses/ quotations